-How to Protect Yourself from Pickpockets in Paris, Episode 154
+35” How to Protect Yourself from Pickpockets in Paris

-On today’s episode Annie and Elyse discuss how to protect yourself from pickpockets in Paris.
-We give specific steps anybody can take that will make it less likely that you will be the victim of a pick pocket, but also also steps to mitigate the repercussions if you do get robbed.
+This is join us in France episode 154.
+Bonjour, I’m Annie, and today I bring you a conversation with Elyse on How to protect yourself from pickpockets in Paris.
+We give specific steps anybody can take that will make it less likely that you will be the victim of a pickpocket, but also also steps to mitigate the repercussions if you do get robbed.
 Let’s not fool ourselves, pickpockets and magicians and they use the same misdirection techniques as magicians.
 A lot of them are really good at what they do!
 So if it’s happened to you, don’t feel bad, just do everything you can so it doesn’t happen again.

 The only way to make sure nothing bad ever happens is to stay home and do nothing, but we’re not going to do that are we?
 So, listen to this episode and get some inspiration on how to protect yourself from pickpockets in Paris and go on your next trip full of confidence!

 Our next Paris tour is scheduled for Oct 1 through Oct 7th 2017; we would love to have you join us in France, not only through the podcast but also in real life.
 The Inaugural tour was a great success so we want to do it again.
 If you put down your deposit during the month of June, you get a 100Є off the total price of the October tour.
 Check out Addicted to France for details.